How to Spend 3 Days in Madrid: The Best Things To Do

 Useful Spanish Phrases

 Madrid may be an international city, but don’t expect the locals to speak English.
-You can get certainly around the city without speaking any Spanish because Madrid is easy to navigate.
-That said, it’s a good idea to know these basic phrases:
+You can get certainly get around the city without speaking any Spanish because Madrid is easy to navigate.
+That said, it’s a good idea to know these basic phrases.
+You can use these for small talk with the waiter or to ask for help should you need directions:

-No hablo (ah-blo) español – I don’t speak Spanish
+- No hablo (ah-blo) español (espanyol) – I don’t speak Spanish

 Day 1